damenxweilbacher/ADS-DIAGNOSTICS-BACKEND/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version * latest

-* System dependencies

-* Configuration

-* Database creation

 * Database initialization

+ db is already created, will add on more categories in the future.

 * How to run the test suite

+ rails s

-* Services (job queues, cache servers, search engines, etc.)
+* Services adsdiagnostics.netlify.app

 * Deployment instructions

-* ...
+* run git commit
+if deploy errors, fix syntax in db.yml or env. also check render for any missing fields.